 If they meet this definition, dogs are considered service animals under the ADA regardless of whether they have been licensed or certified by a state or local government.

-In addition to the provisions about service dogs, the ADA also has a new, separate provision about miniature horses that have been individually trained to do work or perform tasks for people with disabilities.
+In addition to the provisions about service dogs, the ADA also has separate provision about miniature horses that have been individually trained to do work or perform tasks for people with disabilities.
 Miniature horses generally range in height from 24 inches to 34 inches measured to the shoulders and generally weigh between 70 and 100 pounds.

 Person with a Disability